Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice. Contact the

 The death penalty may be imposed for crimes including terrorism, murder, rape, blasphemy and unlawful assembly.

-Homosexuality is illegal.
-The act of sodomy is illegal in Pakistan and penalties include life imprisonment.
+Homosexuality is illegal in Pakistan and penalties include life imprisonment.
 See our

 LGBTI travellers page.